AllyYL/casestudy/src/projects/bloom.md

 <br>

 This case study is a reflection on designing through ambiguity, prototyping at speed, and shaping tools for workflows that are still emerging.
+<br><br>

-## Balancing CUI and GUI: Designing two modes of interaction that work in tandem {#cui-gui}
+## Balancing CUI and GUI
+### Designing two modes of interaction that work in tandem {#cui-gui}

 **Situation**
 <br>
-We knew from the start that Bloom.io needed both a conversational interface (for fast ideation) and a graphical interface (for precise control).
+We knew from the start that Bloom needed both a conversational interface (for fast ideation) and a graphical interface (for precise control).
 But we weren't sure how to structure them in a way that felt intuitive and production-ready for fashion professionals.

 <br>